0xkalvin/simple-psp/README.md

 # Simple PSP

-A dead simple Payment Service Provider API to illustrate how transactions are processed and how money becomes available to the merchants.
+A dead simple event-driven Payment Service Provider API to illustrate how transactions are processed and how money becomes available to the merchants.

 ## Stack